maximilianbehr/cuexpm/README.md

 `cuexpm` is a `CUDA` library for the numerical approximation of the matrix exponential $e^A$.

-`cuexpm` support single and double precision as well as real and complex matrices.
+`cuexpm` supports single and double precision as well as real and complex matrices.

 | Functions                        | Data                             |